Director of Environmental Health & Justice

 "When I was 14, teaching Vacation Bible School in a public housing project in St. Louis, I became outraged at the poverty and isolation of the children, and committed myself right then to make a difference in the world."

-Michele Prichard is Director of the Common Agenda program which guides collaborative efforts to change public policy through cutting edge research, alliance-building and community organizing, including current efforts to establish Green Zones in toxic hotspot communities.
+Michele Prichard is Director of the Environmental Health & Justice program, which guides collaborative efforts to change public policy through cutting-edge research, alliance-building and community organizing, including current efforts to establish Green Zones in toxic hotspot communities and end neighborhood oil drilling.
+Michele was instrumental in designing and implementing a process to gather community input into the newly-adopted Los Angeles County Sustainability Plan.